chinamike65/hugo-tuolesi/content/book2/book2en.md

 The essence of Mahayana Buddhism is great compassion.

-"May all sentient beings never lose the wonderful bliss without suffering", this is the heart of joy.
+"May all sentient beings never be separated from sorrowless bliss.", this is the heart of joy.

 Undrained happiness is bliss, eternal happiness.